Movement for the Defence of the Republic

-The Movement for the Defence of the Republic (Mouvement pour la Défense de la République) is a political party in Cameroon, led by Dakolé Daïssala.
+The Movement for the Defence of the Republic (Mouvement pour la Défense de la République, MDR) is a political party in Cameroon.
+It was founded in 1991 by Dakolé Daïssala, who led the party until his death in 2022.

 History

 The Movement for the Defence of the Republic first contested national elections in 1992, when it won six seats in the parliamentary elections.
-In the 1997 elections the party was reduced to a single seat.
-The party lost its sole seat in the 2002 elections.
+In the 1997 elections, the party was reduced to a single seat, which it lost in the 2002 elections.
+The MDR did not win a seat in the 2007 parliamentary election.